-Wireless
+Update, Recovery

-UEFI Capsule Firmware Updates Enable or disable internal WLAN/Bluetooth devices.
+UEFI Capsule Firmware Updates

-By default, WLAN is selected.

-By default, Bluetooth is selected.

 Enable UEFI Capsule Firmware Updates Enables or disables BIOS updates through UEFI capsule update packages.

-Default: ON

-BIOS Recovery from Hard Drive Enables the computer to recover from a bad BIOS image, as long as the Boot Block portion is intact and functioning.
+BIOS Recovery from Hard Drive Enables the computer to recover from a bad BIOS image, as long as the Boot

-Default: ON
+Block portion is intact and functioning.

 (i) NOTE: BIOS recovery is designed to fix the main BIOS block and cannot work if the Boot Block is damaged.
 In addition, this feature cannot work in the event of EC corruption, ME corruption, or a hardware issue.
 The recovery image must exist on an unencrypted partition on the drive.

 BIOS Downgrade

 Allow BIOS Downgrade Controls flashing of the system firmware to previous revisions.

-Default: ON

 SupportAssist OS Recovery Enables or disables the boot flow for SupportAssist OS Recovery tool, in the event of certain system error.

-Default: ON

 BIOSConnect Enables or disables cloud Service OS recovery if the main OS fails to boot within the number of failures equal or greater than the value specified by Dell Auto OS Recovery Threshold, and local Service does not boot, or is not installed.

-Default: ON

-Dell Auto OS Recovery Threshold Controls the automatic boot flow for SupportAssist System Resolution Console and for Dell operating system Recovery tool.
+Dell Auto OS Recovery ThresholdControls the automatic boot flow for SupportAssist System Resolution Console and for Dell operating system Recovery tool.

 Default: 2.